creativecreatorormaybenot/clock/README.md

   + Windy: trim path of first the primary and then the smaller ones.

+* Update when the travel slide moves out and in 'n stuff.

 * Create all four color palettes.

 * Create an automated customization flow.